leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 For the **TargetDataRange** argument, enter **24:25**.
 <!-- read more -->
 This instructs ReportRange() to insert data records between rows 24 and 25, creating new rows as necessary to fit the number of records.
-Keep in mind that, since we do not have a formatting range, the formatting of the first row in the TargetDataRange gets copied to all subsequent rows.
+Keep in mind that, since this sheet has no formatting range, the formatting of the first row in the TargetDataRange gets copied to all subsequent rows.
 In this case, this copies the side-borders down nicely to preserve the box around the data.
 This will also keep a padding of 3 rows below any data inserted between.

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-11/49.png)